SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 The values for a and b can be configured by :confval:`autoloc.publicationIntervalTimeSlope` and :confval:`autoloc.publicationIntervalTimeIntercept`, respectively.

 Housekeeping
 ============

-scautoloc keeps objects in memory only for a certain amount of time.
-This time span is specified in seconds in :confval:`autoloc.maxAge`.
-The default value is 21600 seconds (6 hours).
+scautoloc keeps pick objects in memory only for a certain amount of time.
+This time span is with respect to pick time and specified in seconds in :confval:`buffer.pickKeep`.
+The default value is 21600
+seconds (6 hours).
 After this time, unassociated picks expire.
 Newly arriving picks older than that (e.g. in the case of high data latencies) are ignored.
 Origins will live slightly longer, including the picks associated to them.
+The time to buffer origins is configured by :confval:`buffer.originKeep`.

-In a setup where many stations have considerable latencies, e.g. dialup stations, the expiration time should be chosen long enough to accommodate late picks.
+In a setup where many stations have considerable latencies, e.g. dialup stations, the expiration times should be chosen long enough to accommodate late picks.
 On the other hand, the memory usage for large networks may be a concern as well. scautoloc periodically cleans up its memory from expired objects.
-The time interval between subsequent housekeepings is specified in ref:`autoloc.cleanupInterval` in seconds.
+The time interval between subsequent housekeepings is specified in :confval:`buffer.cleanupInterval` in seconds.

 Test mode
 =========